FrancoSbaffi/FrancoSbaffi/README.md

 Everything I do revolves around Cloud Computing, everything I want to do is related to Cloud.
 Software, Security, Networks, the web is an infinite medium of opportunities that I want to discover.

 Training has become a routine for me, not only because of the world of Technology, but also because I like to learn about new places and cultures in the world.

+## I ♥

+Machine Learning, Music, Soccer, Cats, Forests, Mountains, Rain.

+## Connect

+Thank you for your time, if you want to contact me you can do it at <a href="https://www.linkedin.com/in/franco-sbaffi/">Linkedin</a>.